No matter which type of campaign you are running, some basic options apply.

 Budget - See Budget for details.

 Location – By default, campaigns target the entire United States.
 However, you may specify specific locations to run your campaign.
 Location can be selected at the country, region (state/province), and city level.
-Multiple locations can be targeted simultaneously.
-In the US, you can also specify DMA or Zip Code.
+You can enter ZIP/Postal Codes for the US, Canada, and the United Kingdom.